mathjoh/google-home-101/codelabs/introduction-to-voice-assistant.md

 ###You are now ready to start the tasks!

-<a name="part1:dialogflow"></a>

-##Part 1: Dialogflow
-Duration: 10:00

-<a name="dialogflowintentfulfillment"></a>
+<a name="tasks:dialogflowintentfulfillment"></a>

-###Dialogflow intent fulfillment
+##Tasks: Dialogflow intent fulfillment

 In this part you will learn to use use Dialogflow to create your own intent fulfillment.
-The tasks you create will be used later in the workshop.
+The intents you create will be used in later stages of this workshop.
+So we recommend that you do not skip any of the tasks on this page.

 <a name="task1"></a>